arthurdick/noctuary/README.md

 ## Features

   - **✍️ Full Journaling Suite:** `add`, `edit`, `view`, and `delete` your dream entries with ease.
+  - **✨ Enhanced CLI Readability:** Dream descriptions, reflections, and AI analyses are parsed from markdown into a clean, readable format.
+The output automatically wraps to your terminal's width, ensuring a perfect layout every time.
   - **🤔 Personal Reflection:** Add and edit your own personal analysis for each dream with the `reflect` command, keeping your thoughts separate from the AI's interpretation.
   - **📝 Rich Content Entry:** Uses your system's default text editor (`vim`, `nano`, `notepad`, etc.) for writing detailed, multi-line dream descriptions and analyses.
   - **🔎 Powerful Search & Listing:** `list` dreams by flexible date ranges (`7d`, `2025-08`, `2025-08-16`) and `search` your entire journal by keyword.
   - **🧠 AI-Powered Analysis:**
       - **Dream Interpretation:** Get a detailed analysis of a single dream's themes and symbolism with the `analyze` command.
       - **Trend Spotting:** Discover recurring dreamsigns, symbols, and emotions across multiple dreams with the `trends` command.
       - **MILD Mantra Generation:** Automatically create a personalized MILD (Mnemonic Induction of Lucid Dreams) mantra based on your last non-lucid dream using the `mantra` command.
       - **Auto-Tagging:** Automatically suggest relevant tags for your dream when you add it.
   - **📊 Detailed Statistics:** The `stats` command provides an overview of your dream history, including total dreams, lucid dream rate, average lucidity, and your most common tags.
   - **💻 CLI Native:** Fast, keyboard-driven, and designed to live in your terminal.
 Features color-coded output for excellent readability.
   - **⚙️ Cross-Platform Configuration:** Manages its configuration and database through a simple `config.ini` file located in the appropriate user-specific directory on Windows, macOS, and Linux.

 ## Installation

 ### Prerequisites

   - PHP 8.0+
--   The `php-sqlite3` and `php-curl` extensions.
+  - The `php-sqlite3`, `php-curl`, and `php-mbstring` extensions.
   - A Google Gemini API Key (for AI features.)

 ### Steps